IOxCyber/PyberSec/BasicConcepts/InBuiltFunctions.md

 print(dir(numbers))  # It'll return the methods whatever is applicable to the numbers object.
 ```

+4. enumerate():
-4. enumerate(): `yields both the index and value` of each item in an iterable.
+- `yields both the index and value` of each item in an iterable (list, tuple, or string)
 ```
 fruits = ['apple', 'banana', 'cherry'] for index, fruit in enumerate(fruits):